jgrandchavin/lofelt/README.md

 🖥 This plugin is NOT developed by Lofelt

-🍏 This plugin is available only for iOS for the moment
+🍏 The haptics works only for iOS for the moment

-❌ Add Lofelt to your project make it not buildable on Simulator

 ## ⛏ Getting started

 ### 🎙 Create .haptic files

+⚠️ To do next steps you need to get a Lofelt licence.

 To create `.haptic` file from sound, download [Lofelt Studio](https://lofelt.com/downloads) and see [Lofelt Studio documentation](https://developer.lofelt.com)